organisciak/dissertation/document/3_apriori.md

 Additional evidence for this was encountered in a peripheral finding while conducting research for @organisciak_personalized_2013.
 In this case, we were again looking at opinion ratings on a five-point scale, this time on Mechanical Turk.
-Workers were asked to provide their personal opinions on whether they liked the style of each of 100 saltshakers.
+Workers were asked to provide their personal opinions on whether they liked the style of each of 100 salt shakers.
 In one group of workers, this is all they were asked.
 In another group, we also asked workers to explain why they gave that rating.
 Alongside their rating of the item, they would provide a short explanation, such as 'I like the colors'.